Loophole-Labs-Archive/mongomeili/README.md

 Set one or more settings of the MeiliSearch index, the full settings list is available [here](https://docs.meilisearch.com/references/settings.html#get-settings).

 #### `Model.meiliSearch({ query: string, params?: {}, populate?: boolean }): Promise`
-Search into your MeiliSearch index for a specific query.
+Search your MeiliSearch index for a specific query.
 You can customize the search parameters and populate information not indexed from the mongoDB collection as well.

 You can find the full list of search parameters [here](https://docs.meilisearch.com/references/search.html#search-in-an-index-with-post-route).